Amritanshu-Shandilya/mini-watch-companion/README.md

 # mini-watch-websocket
-A websocket for Mini Watch project.
+A companion app for Mini Watch project.
+Currently using Python's Beeware App Development framework